Cocos (Keeling) Islands: Geography

 There are no rivers or lakes on either atoll.
 Fresh water resources are limited to water lenses on the larger islands, underground accumulations of rainwater lying above the seawater.
 These lenses are accessed through shallow bores or wells.

 Marine park

 Reefs near the islands have healthy coral and are home to several rare species of marine life.
-The region, along with the Christmas Island reefs, have been described as "Australia's Galapagos Islands".
+The region, along with the Christmas Island reefs, have been described as "Australia's Galápagos Islands".

 In the 2021 budget the Australian Government committed $A39.1M to create two new marine parks off Christmas Island and the Cocos (Keeling) Islands.
 The parks will cover up to 740,000 km2 of Australian waters.
 After months of consultation with local people, both parks were approved in March 2022, with a total coverage of 744,000 km2.
 The park will help to protect spawning of bluefin tuna from illegal international fishers, but local people will be allowed to practise fishing sustainably inshore in order to source food.